• Skip to main content

 Ingredients

-Vodka: As with any cocktail, make sure you use high quality spirits.
-While you can get away with using a slightly lower quality vodka (because the juice and amaretto mask the vodka flavor), I don't recommend it.
+Vodka: As with any cocktail, it's best to use high quality spirits.
+While you can get away with using a slightly lower quality vodka (because the juice and amaretto liqueur mask the vodka flavor), I don't recommend it.
 I feel like it's worth it to spend a few extra dollars on a nicer vodka to not have a hangover, but that's my personal preference.

-Rum: I use light rum, but you can also use dark rum.
+Rum: I use light rum, but dark rum also works well.

 Amaretto: Amaretto is a sweet Italian liqueur that has an almond flavor.
 It's intensely sweet, so you definitely don't need to add sugar to this recipe.

-Pineapple Juice: Be sure to use 100% juice, so you aren't adding a ton of sugar.
-A lot of sugar in my alcoholic drinks always makes me feel worse the next day, so I try to stick to only drinking 100% juices.
+Pineapple Juice: Be sure to use 100% juice, so this isn't overly sugary sweet.
 Plus, you get some vitamins in those 100% fruit juices.
 Hooray!

 Orange Juice: Like the pineapple juice, use 100% juice.
 It doesn't matter if you use fresh squeezed, pulp, no pulp, etc. Pick one you like, and use that.

-Cherries: Ok so the cherry is optional I guess, but I'm a huge fan of adding a cherry on top with my yellow hammer.
+Cherries: The cherry is technically optional, but I'm a huge fan of adding a cherry on top of my yellow hammer drink.

 • Water 2-4 ounces: $0